dpuertamartos/big_data_tfm/ETL/readme.md

 1. TO BUILD THE CONTAINER
   - Navigate to the directory containing the Dockerfile `cd path/to/etl/project/ETL`
-  - Build the Docker image `docker build -t etl-container`
+  - Build the Docker image `docker build -t etl-container .`

 cd path/to/etl/project`
 2. TO RUN THE CONTAINER for transformation